Please change your location to view this page.

 - how to terminate fairly, and

-The information on this page is designed to highlight the main legal issues that arise in termination of employment so that your organisation is fair to everyone, acts legally, and reduces its chances of an unfair dismissal claim being made against it.
+The information on this page highlights the main legal issues that arise in termination of employment so that your organisation is fair to everyone, acts legally, and reduces its chances of an unfair dismissal claim being made against it.

 For more information about termination go to the Fair Work Ombudsman.